Hello and welcome to the University YMCA!

 - An assigned Y Achievers Peer mentor

-- Virtual community service* and leadership development opportunities.
+- Community service* and leadership development opportunities.

 NOTE* Page Scholars who join Y CAP are provided opportunities to serve youth up to 8th grade to meet scholarship requirements as well as other service opportunities.

-- Y Remote Classroom College Readers
+- Y College Readers (Pre K – 3 grade)

-Remote Y Health & Wellness Matters Programs
+Y Health & Wellness Matters Programs: #Take 5 for Wellness

 A variety of project based internship opportunities to apply and grow strengths, talents and skills in a non-profit setting.
 Area of internships may vary, but all provide the opportunity to develop communication, collaboration and authentic leadership skills.
 Students may get University of MN credit for internships with department approval.
-Meet UY incoming interns here!
+Meet interns here!

 University Y Impact